A Comprehensive Guide to Hernias

 What Is a Hernia?

-A hernia occurs when an organ or fatty tissue bulges through a weak spot in the muscle wall or fascia (the thin lining of connective tissue surrounding most parts of the body) containing it.1
+Hernias are a very common medical condition that occurs when an organ or fatty tissue bulges through a weak spot in the muscle wall or fascia (the thin lining of connective tissue surrounding most parts of the body) containing it.¹

 Although hernias can be asymptomatic, symptoms commonly seen in people with hernias include: